ryanmasondavies/Braille/README.md

 Installation
 ------------

 Braille can be installed with [CocoaPods](https://github.com/CocoaPods/CocoaPods).
-Just add `pod 'Braille'` to your Podfile.
+Just add `pod 'Braille', '~> 0.1.0'` to your Podfile.

 License
 -------